 The Department for Work and Pensions handles these benefit claims.
-They admitted that 'PIP clearance times' had risen over the first six months of 2017.
+They admitted that 'PIP clearance times' had risen sharply over the first six months of 2017.

 More worrying, are the figures showing thousands of claimants getting rejected for PIP.
 They include many trying to move over from the outdated DLA benefit.
-More bad news highlights the divergence between winning a DWP appeal compared to that of an independent tribunal.

 Getting rejected for PIP means lodging an internal appeal with the Department for Work and Pensions.
 More than half a million people lodged such appeals since the launch of PIP in 2013.

 The Personal Independence Payment benefits are a lifeline for most disabled people.
-They depend on the welfare support to meet the extra costs of an impairment or health condition.
+They depend on the welfare support to meet the extra costs of an impairment or a health condition.
 Research suggests they need more than £500 a month for living with a disability.